memix7CR/snowflake/Tables & Views.md

 - Use to store data temporarily
 - Exists within the session (data purged after session ends)
-- Not visibke to other users, not recoverable
+- Not visible to other users, not recoverable
 - Default **1 day of time travel**

 #### Transient